 - Every child should be able to read and write sentences correctly in the mother tongue and should have acquired creative skills and language skills as per the class specific academic standards.

 - Every child should be able to do the class relevant fundamental processes in mathematics and should have acquired the stated skills in mathematics as per the academic standards.

-Children who are admitted in classes Ito VIII Mother and Mathematics.
-Time line: June 16th to July 31′ 2021
+Target Group: Children who are admitted in classes Ito VIII Mother and Mathematics.

 - Out of a total of 48 periods at the Primary level, 20 periods should exclusively be meant for Mother Tongue & Mathematics only and the remaining hours for the teaching of the other subjects.